Tábor: Main square

 The largest building on the square is the Dean Church of the Transfiguration of Jesus on the Mount Tabor.
 It was built in 1480–1512 in the style of the Bohemian Renaissance.
-In the centre of the square there are a Renaissance fountain from 1567–1568, and a statue of Jan Žižka, the greatest of the Hussite leaders.
+In the centre of the square are a Renaissance fountain created in 1567–1568 and a statue of Jan Žižka, the greatest of the Hussite leaders.
 The statue was created in 1884 by Josef Strachovský and replaced a defective statue from 1877 by Josef Václav Myslbek.

-The Old Town Hall was built in stages from 1420 to 1521 in late Gothic style.
-After it was damaged in the Thirty Year's War, it was reconstructed in Baroque style, but in 1878 its late Gothic appearance was restored according to the plans by Josef Niklas, and since then no major alterations have been made.
-Since 1960, its premises have been used for the Hussite Museum and galleries, and the largest and most representative hall is used for important cultural events.
+The Old Town Hall was built in the late Gothic style in stages from 1420 to 1521.
+After it was damaged in the Thirty Year's War, it was reconstructed in the Baroque style, but in 1878 its late Gothic appearance was restored according to the plans by Josef Niklas, and since then no major alterations have been made.
+Since 1960, its premises have been used for the Hussite Museum and art galleries, and the largest and most representative hall is used for important cultural events.
 The museum contains interesting relics of the Hussite period such as the Altar Wings of Roudníky.